-With this option known as a PILOT program (or Payment-In-Lieu-Of-Taxes), commercial property owners can make federal payments to their city and state.
-The PILOT program provides an incentive to property owners looking to renovate or build from scratch.
-A PILOT designates a payment to the authorities to pay back the lost property tax money.
+With this option, known as a PILOT program (or Payment-In-Lieu-Of-Taxes), commercial property owners can make federal payments to their city and state.
+The PILOT program incentivizes property owners looking to renovate or build from scratch.
+A PILOT designates a payment to the authorities to repay the lost property tax money.
 These developers can benefit from tax advantages through certain agreements.

-A 421a tax abatement helps a developer lower property taxes for 10 to 25 years.
-The developer applies credit towards the total amount of taxes owed.
+A 421a tax abatement helps developers lower property taxes for 10 to 25 years, and the developer applies credit toward the total taxes owed.
 Created in 1971, regulators designed the 421a tax abatement program to encourage NYC developers to build new residential buildings on unused land.

 To start the application process, one must apply to the NYC Department of Housing Preservation and Development (HPD).

 The ICAP (Industrial and Commercial Abatement Program) provides abatements for property taxes for up to 25 years.
 Eligible properties include commercial and industrial buildings (built or renovated).
 ICIP, previously known as the Industrial Commercial Exemption Program, turned into ICAP when ICIP’s program was over in 2008.

 The AIRS (Affordable Independent Residences for Seniors) Program replaces the “non-profit residence for older people.”
 This program allows not-for-profit and for-profit businesses to develop affordable housing for older people.
 The AIRS program provides extra space if a developer creates affordable housing for older people.